Deep learning-based reduced-order methods for fast transient dynamics: Blast waves in urban environments

 where the minimum and maximum are to be intended as calculated over all times in the training set.
 The remaining coefficients are normalised between 0 and 1, as follows

 where the minimum and maximum are calculated over all times and for all $N>2$ and the notation ($u(2:)$) indicates the second mode onwards.

-The time evolution of the first four latent vectors is shown in Figure~\ref{fig:latent_space} for $t \in T_1$, for reduced dimension $N=200$ and latent space dimension $n=20$.
+The time evolution of the first four latent vectors is shown in Figure~\ref{fig:latent_space} for $t \in T_1$, for reduced dimension $N=200$ and latent space dimension $n=20$ at $z=5$ plane.
+It should be noted that the z=5 plane corresponds to the region of the domain that is closest to the explosion source in the z-direction.
+At this depth, the pressure wavefront interacts strongly with the structure, making this plane the most critical for evaluating the solution's accuracy.
+By focusing on this plane, we assess the reduced-order model's performance in the region where the physical phenomena of interest are most pronounced.
 The latent space vectors $\mathbf{u}_n \in \mathbb{R}^n$ are normalised between 0 and 1 before training the DFNN, as follows

 where the minimum and maximum are over all times and for all $n$.

 In Figure~\ref{fig:train_history}, the training history for autoencoder and deep forward neural network are shown in the case where $N=200, n=20$ and $t \in T_1$.
 In Figure~\ref{fig:train_history}(a), we show the loss function, MSE, and the MAE in the training and validation sets for the AE network.
 Notice that the early stopping mechanism determines the stop of the optimisation algorithm at about 5700 epochs.
 In Figure~\ref{fig:train_history}(b), the MSE and MAE calculated in the training and validation sets for the DFNN are represented.
 We can observe that the optimisation stops at about 3900 epochs.